codepks/LearningWPF/README.md

 ```
 public class CommonBase : INotifyPropertyChanged
    {
-      public event PropertyChangedEventHandler PropertyChanged;
+      public event PropertyChangedEventHandler PropertyChanged; //delegate PropertyChangedEventHandler used to declare an event

       protected void RaisePropertyChanged(String propertyName)
       {
          PropertyChangedEventHandler handler = PropertyChanged;
          if(handler != null)
-            handler(this, new PropertyChangedEventArgs(propertyName));
+            handler(this, new PropertyChangedEventArgs(propertyName));	//invoking the event by sending the arguments are publisher class name and
       }
    }
 ```